python-aprs/aprs3/README.rst

 Example 2: Library Usage - Send
 ----------------------------------

-The following example connects to APRS-IS as W2GMD (me!) and sends an APRS frame.
+The following example connects to APRS-IS and sends an APRS frame.

 Example 2 Code
 ^^^^^^^^^^^^^^